 Abour Our Domestic Violence Program

 MedStar St. Mary's grant-funded Domestic Violence (DV) Program educates and trains hospital associates to identify victims and refer them to collaborating agencies, has identified more than 150 victims providing them with information to create a better life.
-The hospital collaborated with the Department of Social Services, law enforcement, state’s attorney’s office, St. Mary’s College of Maryland, Patuxent Naval Air Station, and nonprofits Walden Sierra, Inc. and Three Oaks Center connecting victims to all avenues of assistance.
+The hospital collaborated with the Department of Social Services, law enforcement, state’s attorney’s office, St. Mary’s College of Maryland, the Patuxent Naval Air Station, and nonprofits Walden Sierra, Inc. and Three Oaks Center connecting victims to all avenues of assistance.
 Walden offers counseling services for both the victim and the abuser and Three Oaks Center can provide a victim with housing assistance.

 Shelters Near You